NirupamaJanapati/FindNextImageTime/README.md

-# NASA-NextImageTime (with testcases written using Mocha and Chai)
+# NASA-NextImageTime
 This custom function will calculate the next satellite image time in a particular location using REST APIs provided by NASA.
+Testcases are written using Mocha and Chai libraries.